Academic Common Market

 Officers participating in the program are enrolled in the Master of Science in Education degree program with a major in educational administration.

 For more information on ETMS, contact Chief of Naval Education and Training, Officer Accessions, or PERS 440 at DSN 922-4994.

 The Department of Psychology participates in a program leading to the degree of Doctor of Psychology (Ph.D.) in clinical psychology.

 This program, under the direction of the Virginia Consortium Program in Clinical Psychology is one unified program offered jointly by three institutions.
 One transcript is maintained; one degree and diploma are awarded.
 The program is offered jointly by Old Dominion University, Norfolk State University, and Eastern Virginia Medical School.
 The emphasis of the program is on the training of highly skilled clinicians who will work in those areas of society where mental health care needs are not being met by the present system.

 In 2013, the program received approval from its member institutions and the State Council of Higher Education in Virginia to change its degree model to a Clinical Psychology Ph.D.
-This Ph.D. program is currently under review for accreditation by the American Psychological Association, and a site visit is planned for this fall.
-Therefore, applications are being accepted for the Ph.D. program only.
+The Ph.D. program recently received the maximum-duration seven-year accreditation by the American Psychological Association.
+Applications are being accepted for the Ph.D. program only.